Preparing for Admission

 Candidates accepted for admissions to the School of Osteopathic Medicine in Arizona will have earned a baccalaureate degree or higher from a regionally accredited college or university.

 The applicant must have achieved a minimum 2.80 cumulative grade point average overall and a 2.80 minimum science grade point average on a 4.0 scale.
 Competitive candidates will have cumulative and science GPAs above 3.0.
+Notice: The AACOMAS Repeat Coursework Policy will change effective May 1, 2017.
+For additional information, review the AACOMAS Repeat Coursework Policy.
+ATSU-SOMA will continue to use holistic review of applications, but will begin to use the AACOMAS grade calculation in its processing as of June 1, 2017.

 Applicants are required to submit a minimum of two letters of recommendation, one from a science faculty/professor and one from a physician (MD or DO).